sdiehl/wiwinwlh/tutorial.md

 <url text>
 ```

-Images can can also be included, so long as the path is relative to the haddock
+Images can can also be included, so long as the path is either relative to the
-or an absolute reference.
+directory in which ``haddock`` is run or an absolute reference.

 ```haskell
 <<diagram.png title>>